Skip to content

 TL;DR

-If you want a paid Cursor replacement, Windsurf is the closest like-for-like option and GitHub Copilot the safest enterprise pick.
-The best free alternative to Cursor AI code editor is GitHub Copilot Free, which now bundles Claude Sonnet 4.5 inside VS Code.
-The strongest open source alternative to Cursor AI code editor is Continue.dev, an MIT-licensed extension that runs any model.
+If you want a paid Cursor replacement, Windsurf is still the closest like-for-like option, but note that it was renamed Devin Desktop on 2 June 2026 and now costs $20 per month, the same as Cursor Pro.
+GitHub Copilot is the safest enterprise pick.
+The best free alternative to Cursor AI code editor is GitHub Copilot Free, which bundles Claude Sonnet models inside VS Code.
+The strongest open source alternative to Cursor AI code editor is Continue.dev, an Apache 2.0 licensed extension that runs any model.
 For managing GitHub, GitHub Copilot wins outright.
-For Claude Sonnet 4.5 die-hards, Claude Code in the terminal is unbeatable.
+For Claude die-hards, Claude Code in the terminal is unbeatable.

 Table of contents